dadaatom/BetterConsole/README.md

 ## Why use BetterConsole?

 BetterConsole offers common display tools and quality of life features for developing console applications.
-Features that offer ability to edit and refresh the console is very handy when maintaining a clean console output.
+The ability to edit and refresh the console elements is very handy when maintaining a clean console output.
 Additionally, the console command structure makes creating, validating, and using console commands very easy.

 ## BetterConsole Parameters

 By default the BetterConsole will only reload up to 1000 console lines, as depending on the implementation reloads may occur frequently and adding a limit may improve preformance.
-Here I am expecting more regular reloads so I will define a limit of 100.l
+Here I am expecting more regular reloads so I will define a limit of 100.

 ```c#
 BetterConsole.DisplayLimit = 100;